 You can do it on your remote.
 Just find the button labeled "Input", "Source", or "TV/VIDEO" to enter the input page, select the correct input, and press OK.
 If you forget what input you use, go check around the input port on the back or side of your TV, or test them one by one.

-Try changing the cable or cord if you suspect that this is the culprit to your TV not recognizing your DVD player.
+Try changing the cable if you suspect it is the cause of your TV not recognizing the DVD player.

 As cable is very fragile, it can be easily broken by accident.
 You can test the cable with your other device and see if it still functions.
 If not, buy a new one.
 But keep in mind that the cable should be compatible with both your DVD player and TV.

 After trying the above methods to no avail, I’d advise you to test a different disc in the DVD player to determine whether the problem comes from the disc.
-If this is the only disc that won’t play, it may have been damaged.
-So, look for any scratches, dust, or fingerprints on the surface of the disc, remove them with a soft cloth, and then try it with your DVD player again.
+If only this disc won’t play, it may be damaged.
+So, check for scratches, dust, or fingerprints on the surface of the disc, clean it with a soft cloth, and try playing it again.

 The DVD player itself may be the problem that causes it not to work on your TV.
 Just like testing the disc, you should also test the DVD player on another TV or computer and see if it is broken.
 If it is, it’s time to purchase a new DVD player.

-Sometimes it’s the outdated firmware of the TV that’s affecting your DVD playback.
+Sometimes, outdated TV firmware can affect DVD playback.
 You can find instructions to update the firmware on the TV manuals or the manufacturer’s website.
 This will contribute to the overall compatibility and performance of the TV.

 Check the resolution settings in your DVD player and make sure it does not output a resolution higher than what the TV can accept.
 For instance, in a case where your player outputs a 4K UHD signal yet your TV supports a maximum of 1080p FHD, you are likely to see "no signal".

-Thus, you need to go to the setup menu of the player, find the video-related section, and change the resolution setting.
+Thus, you need to go to the player’s setup menu, find the video settings, and adjust the resolution accordingly.

 As a reminder, mismatched video signals can also cause no signal on a DVD player.
 Since DVD players can output both interlaced and progressive video signals, it’ll require your TV to be set to the corresponding type of signal so that the TV can match and recognize it.